 Decide What You Want to Grow

 Deciding what you want to grow is really the first step.
 The type of crops or flowers you want to grow determine how much light the spot needs, the drainage or irrigation requirements, and soil amendments that may be necessary.
+You might need to research the different types of nutrients and soils different flowers, vegetables or fruits need for them to be successful; then you might find you need to order top quality soil to cater to it.
 Vegetable gardens will need a different layout than a decorative flower garden.
 Plants that aren’t native to your area may require extra care, such as keeping them in a greenhouse until it is warm enough to plant them.

 Companion planting is the practice of planting plants next to your garden rows that drive away insects or enrich the soil.
 If you want to use this environmentally friendly option, research what works well with the plants you want to grow.
 Then lay out the design of the garden so that you have the companion plants the right distance from the crops or delicate flowers.